 - Equity growth from retained earnings

 Rights issues occur when management ask shareholders for more money, in exchange for newly issued shares.
-Rights issues are often used to fund long-term investments where the returns on those investments are uncertain, with a prime example being acquisitions.
+Rights issues are often used to fund long-term investments (such as a new factory or an acquisition) when the returns on those investments are highly uncertain.

-This can be sensible because it matches uncertain returns from the investment or acquisition with a funding source (equity) that has extremely flexible repayment terms (dividends are optional and equity funding is perpetual, i.e. it never has to be repaid).
+This can be sensible because it matches uncertain returns from the investment with a funding source that has extremely flexible repayment terms (dividends are optional and equity funding is perpetual, i.e. it never has to be repaid).

 Although using rights issues to fuel growth isn’t necessarily a problem, it can be if the amounts raised are very large.
-If a rights issue is used to fund a very large acquisition, the time and effort required to integrate the acquired company can be a serious disruption to the task of winning customers and fighting competitors.
+If a rights issue is used to fund a very large acquisition, for example, the time and effort required to integrate the acquired company can be seriously disruptive to the acquirer’s existing business.